akdess/preps/README.md

 - Run `$ nvidia-smi` to select an idle `[gpu_name]` with low Memory-Usage and GPU-Utility, default `0`.

 ## Application
 With the GPT models fine-tuned and the predictive PREPS models trained, it is easy to predict the electrophysiological features of a new scRNA-seq dataset (either human or mouse).
 Users can choose to run either the single script with the whole workflow integrated or separate scripts for flexible adjustment.
-Starting from an input `[seuratObj].rda` or `adata.h5ad`, the workflow consists of **(1) Data conversion**, **(2) Tokenization**, **(3) Annotation**, and **(4) Electrophysiological feature/celltype prediction**.
+Starting from an input `[seuratObj].rda` or `adata.h5ad`, the workflow consists of **(1) R Data conversion**, **(2) Tokenization**, **(3) Annotation**, and **(4) Electrophysiological feature/celltype prediction**.
 Below, we demonstrate how PREPS works with a mouse scRNA-seq dataset.

 ### Single-script whole workflow
 #### preps.py
+This script takes `adata.h5ad` from the directory `./[test_name]/` as input and generates annotations/predictions as output, with each separate step integrated into a whole workflow, including (2) Tokenization, (3) Annotation, and (4) Electrophysiological feature/celltype prediction.

 #### Usage
 `$ python preps.py [test_name] --species [species] --gpu_name [gpu_name] --models [models]`